UKCloud/documentation/articles/portal/ptl-how-use-my-calls.md

     ![Save Incident button](images/ptl-mycalls-btn-save-incident.png)

 > [!NOTE]
 > You're automatically subscribed to any tickets that you create.

 ## Accessing an existing support ticket

 After raising a support ticket, you can view the ticket to monitor progress, add more information, add attachments, close or cancel the ticket.

 > [!NOTE]
 > The actions you can perform on a ticket depend on your support permissions.
 You'll always be able to update support tickets that you have raised.
 If you have the **Account Tickets** or **My Calls Admin** permissions, you can also view and edit tickets raised by other users on the account.

-In *My Calls*, on the **My Tickets** tab, find the ticket you want to view by:
+In My Calls, on the **My Tickets** tab, find the ticket you want to view by:

 - Browsing through the list of tickets.
 By default, tickets are listed with the newest first.